Greek Corporate Law

 Step 1: Business Planning

-As with any new venture, begin with thorough business planning.
-Define your business model, value proposition, market strategy, and financial projections.
+As with any new venture, start by carrying out thorough business planning.
+Define your business model, value proposition, market strategy and financial projections.

-Determine what type of capital contributions your partners will provide—monetary, non-monetary (assets), or services—as this flexibility is a unique feature of the IKE.
+Decide what type of capital contributions your partners will provide, whether monetary, non-monetary (i.e. assets) or services, as this flexibility is a unique feature of the IKE.

-Drafting a clear roadmap at this stage helps to align partners and ensures smoother navigation through the legal and financial procedures ahead.
+Having a clear roadmap at this stage helps align partners and ensures smoother navigation through the legal and financial procedures ahead.

 Step 2: Name Reservation and Articles of Association

-Next, draft the Articles of Association (Καταστατικό), which act as the constitution of the IKE.
+Next, draft the Articles of Association (Καταστατικό), which act as the IKE’s constitution.
 This document outlines key elements such as:

-Given the flexibility of the IKE structure, you can tailor these articles to suit your company’s needs, but legal expertise is strongly recommended to ensure full compliance with Greek corporate law.
+Due to the flexible nature of the IKE structure, these articles can be tailored to suit your company’s needs.
+However, legal expertise is strongly recommended to ensure full compliance with Greek corporate law.

 Step 3: Capital Contribution

 All contributions must be clearly described and documented in the Articles of Association.
-This is especially important if non-cash or service-based contributions are involved.
+This is particularly important if non-cash or service-based contributions are involved.

 Step 4: Tax Number and Company Registration